andraugust/andraugust.github.io/neural-style-transfer.md

 ## Background
 In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), published by Gatys et al for CVPR 2016, the authors define a method for transferring the style of a source image onto a target image using a neural network.
 What does that mean?
-It means the texture and color of one image are adjusted to match the texture and color of another image, and the adjustment is based on the output of a neural network.
+It basically means the texture and color of one image are adjusted to match the texture and color of another image, and the adjustment is based on the output of a neural network.

-If the source image is _Starry Night_ by van Gogh, and the target image is a picture of a dog riding a skateboard, then the style transfer aims to modify the dog picture to appear as if it were painted by van Gogh himself.
+If the source image is _Starry Night_ by van Gogh, for example, and the target image is a picture of a dog riding a skateboard, then the style transfer aims to modify the dog picture so it appear as if it were painted by van Gogh himself.

 (im dog) + (im van gogh) = (style transfer)

 Neural networks, in particular convolutional ones, have been shown to extract texture information at both hi and low spatial scales.
-The photo below shows input images that maximally activate various filters in a VGG16 architecture.
-(These are from the [keras blog](https://blog.keras.io/category/demo.html))
+The photos below, [keras blog](https://blog.keras.io/category/demo.html), show images that maximally activate various filters in a VGG16 architecture.
+Deeper layers detect low frequency texture while shallow layers detect high frequency texture.

 ![im](neural-style-transfer/keras1.png)
 ![im](neural-style-transfer/keras2.png)